‘The Bachelorette’ Spoilers: Hannah Brown Sneak Peek Teases Juicy Confrontation On The Way

-The premiere of Hannah Brown’s Bachelorette journey is less than two weeks away and a new sneak peek was just released by ABC.
-This is a mix of previously seen tidbits and new, enticing scenes and it should give fans plenty to buzz about as they wait for that May 13 premiere.
+The premiere of Hannah Brown’s Bachelorette journey is less than two weeks away, and a new sneak peek at the proceedings was just released by ABC.
+This is a mix of previously seen tidbits and new, enticing scenes — and it should give fans plenty to buzz about as they wait for that May 13 premiere.

-People shares the new Bachelorette preview filled with relatively mild spoilers.
-In one portion of the clip, Hannah is seen grabbing one suitor and telling him they need to talk.
+People shares the new Bachelorette preview, one filled with relatively mild spoilers.
+In one portion of the clip, Hannah is seen grabbing one suitor and telling him that they need to talk.
 She leads him away, and the other guys look a little stunned.

 Until now, it wasn’t known what Brown needed to talk to this particular bachelor about.
-While it looked dramatic and like he was about to be asked questions he probably wouldn’t want to answer, it wasn’t until this new sneak peek was released that Bachelorette spoilers confirmed this probably wasn’t going to be good for the guy involved.
+While it looked dramatic — almost like he was about to be asked questions he probably wouldn’t want to answer — it wasn’t until this new sneak peek was released that Bachelorette spoilers confirmed that this incident probably wasn’t going to be good for the guy involved.

-It looks as if the bachelor here is Scott Anderson, a 28-year-old contestant from Chicago, Illinois.
-Hannah confronts him once she has him pulled away and says he has a girlfriend.
+It looks as if the bachelor in question is Scott Anderson, a 28-year-old contestant from Chicago, Illinois.
+Hannah confronts him once she has him pulled away, and says that he has a girlfriend.

 Scott looks stunned as he turns to look at her, and naturally, the preview leaves everybody hanging about what comes next.
-It appears this happens during the initial night of introductions and the first cocktail party.
+It appears this happens during the initial night of introductions, at the first cocktail party.

 So far, Bachelorette spoilers from Reality Steve suggest that this particular contestant doesn’t last long.
-At the very least, teasers detail that he doesn’t make it to the final nine or so and it seems likely he may be gone at the first rose ceremony.
+At the very least, teasers detail that he doesn’t make it to the final nine or so, and it seems likely he may be gone following the first rose ceremony.

 Where is #TheBachelorette now??? pic.twitter.com/qEYMBPI3uR